gve-sw/GVE_DevNet_Webex_GuestUsers_Call_Message_Portal_Sample/README.md

 **PUBLIC_URL**
 Set PUBLIC_URL to the URL where your instance of this Flask application will run.
-If you do not change the parameters of app.run() at the end of the app.py file, this should be the same value of 'http://0.0.0.0:5000' that is set by default in the sample code.
+If you do not change the parameters of app.run() at the end of the app.py file, this should be the same value of 'http://localhost:5000' that is set by default in the sample code.
 NOTE: This URL does not actually have to map to a public IP address out on the internet.

+9. Populate the `largespaces.json` file with the id, name and ownerID of as many spaces owned by licensed Webex Meetings users as the number of concurrent large meetings you expect to handle in the sample application.
+Leave the "busy" fields for all as "false" and the "borrowing_space_id" empty since these are managed by the code.
+The values set in this file are just a starting point for the application, the file is not written back to the file system so if you stop the application, all reservations will be reset,  but the code does "clean up" large spaces to use before re-using them (removes temporary members )

 ## Usage

     $ python app.py

-Once the flask app is running, go the main page (i.e. http://0.0.0.0:5000) and select the Administrator Login button.
-No need to fill out credentials.
+Once the flask app is running, go the main page (i.e. http://localhost:5000) and select the Administrator Login button.
+If this is the first time running the application, you will be re-directed to the login page of the Webex organization you are using to start and oAuth flow and then will be re-directed to the
+Admin page.
+Since the authentication and refresh tokens are stored locally in the **tokens.json** file, you can use the application without having to re-authenticate for as long as you want as long as you refresh any expired tokens at least once every 60 days.
+This refresh is done automatically when you try to use the application to access the main page with the Spaces dropdown, but you can also use the /refresh route to force refreshing of the token.

+NOTE: clear out the **tokens.json** file when you are done using the sample so they are not left insecured in the test server.
+When creating production code using this sample as a reference, be sure to store in a more secure manner and fully encrypted.

 NOTE: For audio/video communications to work using the Webex Widgets and eventually the Webex SDK, you must connect to the web server using https or localhost (i.e. localhost:500 or https://0.0.0.0:5000).
 There are many articles on the web on how to enable HTTPS for Flask servers,